Early 20th Century Microscopes by Zeiss

 References: Mappes; German Museum Munich, Inv.-No. 3453; Collection of the Royal Microscopic Society, Inventory no. 272: 310 and 319; Billings Collection Washington, AFIP 17776 - 60-4713-107, p.
 120, Fig. 226, and AFIP 39-60-4713-385, p.
 123, Fig. 234; The Microscope Collection at the Science Museum London, Inventory No. 1989-151, 1986-528 and 1992-1094; Optical Museum of the Ernst-Abbe-Foundation Jena; Optical Museum Oberkochen; Pathological-anatomical Federal Museum Vienna, Museum Nos.
 25.346, 29,093 and 26,568; Microscope Collection of the Moscow Polytechnic Museum, inventory number PM 007897 (MIM 430), Oxford Museum of History of History, Inventory Nos.
 20525 and 68970; Boerhaave Museum Leiden, NL, inventory # V03062; Historic Microscopes at the Laupus Health Sciences Library, East Carolina University, Inventory no. G4

-The plan and concave mirrors are here still connected via a dovetail with the carriage of the lighting apparatus, later tripods of this type are characterized by an inserted into the end of the rack mirror fork.
+The plan and concave mirrors are here still connected via a dovetail with the carriage of the lighting apparatus.
+Later tripods of this type are characterized by an inserted into the end of the rack mirror fork.
 A large cross table takes up the rehearsal.
-This microscope stand is offered from 1898 as the largest and for all microscopic work suitable tripod.
+This microscope stand has been offered since 1898 as the largest and for all microscopic work suitable tripod.
 Due to the large tube diameter, the microscope is very well suited for micro-projection and photomicrography.
 Funnels added to the tripod allow easy mounting of a camera.

 Carl Zeiss, "Bierseidel" Stativ IIIE, 1909